Cross-validated Least Angle Regression model.

 Refer User Guide for the various cross-validation strategies that can be used here.

-Changed in version 0.20: cv default value if None will change from 3-fold to 5-fold in v0.22.
+Changed in version 0.22: cv default value if None changed from 3-fold to 5-fold.

-The maximum number of points on the path used to compute the residuals in the cross-validation
+The maximum number of points on the path used to compute the residuals in the cross-validation.

 Number of CPUs to use during the cross validation.
 None means 1 unless in a joblib.parallel_backend context. -1 means using all processors.
 See Glossary for more details.

 The machine-precision regularization in the computation of the Cholesky diagonal factors.
 Increase this for very ill-conditioned systems.
+Unlike the tol parameter in some iterative optimization-based algorithms, this parameter does not control the tolerance of the optimization.

 If True, X will be copied; else, it may be overwritten.